-NJ Day Care Workers Will Have to Get Vaccine Or Be Tested
+NJ Day Care Workers Will Have to Get Vaccine or Be Tested

 What to Know

-- Gov. Phil Murphy says workers at New Jersey child care centers must be vaccinated against COVID-19 or undergo regular weekly testing
+- Workers at New Jersey child care centers must be vaccinated against COVID-19 or undergo regular weekly testing, Gov. Phil Murphy said Monday.

+- Murphy, a Democrat running for reelection this year, said he was signing an executive order Monday.

 - Workers at child care facilities must be fully vaccinated by Nov.
 1 under the order, or have regular COVID-19 tests administered.
 That would mean a second dose must be received by Oct.
 17.